catseye/Chzrxl/README.md

 Chzrxl
 ======

+_"Chzrxl, the Living Inkblot."
+Or is it some sort of self-attracting lava lamp?_

 ![screenshot](https://static.catseye.tc/images/screenshots/Chzrxl.jpg)

-This is the reference distribution for **Chzrxl**, a dynamical system fluid automaton thing devised by Chris Pressey in 2014.
+This is the reference distribution for **Chzrxl**, a dynamical system fluid automaton thing devised by Chris Pressey in 2013.
 It consists of a set of blobs where each blob sways back and forth between two points — the midpoints of two pairs of other blobs.
 Of course, since those four blobs are *also* moving, their midpoints move too, and